VegOut

 When surrounded by people who cherish an outdated version of yourself, loneliness becomes something stranger and sharper than solitude ever could.
 It's the ache of being misunderstood by those who know you best.

 That loneliness has a shape.
-It's not the loneliness of an empty apartment.
+It's not the loneliness of absence.
 It's the loneliness of being surrounded by people who love a previous draft of you.

 The loneliness of being remembered wrong

-Research suggests that loneliness is less about how many people surround us and more about how deeply we feel met within our relationships.
-You can be talking to your oldest friend and still feel invisible, because the version of you they're responding to is three identities ago.
+Research suggests that loneliness is less about how many people surround someone and more about how deeply they feel met within their relationships.
+A person can be talking to their oldest friend and still feel invisible, because the version of them the friend is responding to is three identities ago.

 You laugh along.
 You tell the old stories because it's easier than correcting anyone.
 And then you drive home feeling hollowed out in a way that doesn't match how "good" the night supposedly was.